Blue Bonnets (raceway): History

-In 1905, John F. Ryan founded the Jockey Club of Montreal, which on June 4, 1907, opened the Blue Bonnets Raceway on Decarie Boulevard.
-In 1958, Jean-Louis Levesque undertook major renovations that included building a multi-million-dollar clubhouse for the Blue Bonnets Raceway, and by 1961 it began to challenge the preeminence of the Ontario racing industry.
-From 1961 to 1975, the Raceway was home to the Quebec Derby, an annual horse race conceived by Levesque.
+In 1872, a hippodrome existed in Coteau Saint-Pierre.
+In 1905, John F. Ryan founded the Jockey Club of Montreal, which on June 4, 1907, opened the Blue Bonnets Raceway on Décarie Boulevard.
+In 1958, Jean-Louis Lévesque undertook major renovations that included building a multi-million-dollar clubhouse for the Blue Bonnets Raceway, and by 1961, it began to challenge the pre-eminence of the Ontario racing industry.
+From 1961 to 1975, the Raceway was home to the Quebec Derby, an annual horse race conceived by Lévesque.

 Controversy erupted when the Namur metro station was built in close proximity to the Blue Bonnets Raceway.
 The Montreal Tramways Company had run streetcars right into the race track site.
-Some argued that the metro station site was chosen to benefit Blue Bonnets, while others argued that the tram stations would address future traffic problems.
+Some argued that the metro station site was chosen to benefit Blue Bonnets, but others argued that the tram stations would address future traffic problems.
 This controversy coincided with a failed Blue Bonnets development project.

 In 1995, a municipal government corporation, the Société d'habitation et de développement de Montréal (SHDM), purchased the track and renamed it Hippodrome de Montréal.
 Owned and operated by the provincial government agency Société nationale du cheval de course (SONACC), it offered harness racing, inter-track wagering from the United States, off-track betting, two restaurants, and hundreds of video lottery terminals and slot machines.